tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    - What does accuracy represent in machine learning?<br/>
 Ratio of correct predictions to total instances.

+   - In the context of model evaluation, which metric would be particularly useful when the COST of FALSE NEGATIVES is high?<br/>
+Recall<br/>
+( Recall measures how many of the actual positive cases your model successfully identifies.
+When the cost of false negatives is high—meaning missing a positive case is dangerous or expensive—recall becomes the priority.
+Examples where recall matters:
+Detecting diseases
+Fraud detection
+Identifying safety hazards
+In these situations, you want to catch as many true positives as possible, even if it means tolerating more false positives.)

+   - In a medical diagnosis scenario, where it is crucial to AVOID MISSING any TRUE POSITIVE cases, which metric is most important?<br/>
+Recall

 ![KNN and SVM Prediction Sensitivity](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/KNN%20and%20SVM%20Prediction%20Sensitivity.png)